 All dentists, regardless of what they specialize in, are trained to a certain degree about endodontics, which is the study of the inside of the tooth.
 Endodontists are dentists who work extensively to treat problems with the dental pulp, which is in the very center of the tooth.
 Your dentist may refer you to an endodontist if you need a complicated root canal surgery.
 Worry not, root canals may be scary, but endodontists are trained to make them as quick, painless, and successful as possible.

 The dental pulp is made of soft tissue, performs sensory functions, produces dentin, and provides nutrients to the rest of the tooth.
 It is a central part of the tooth, so it’s important that it’s well maintained.
 Before an orthodontist can recommend a braces treatment to a patient, it’s vital that the patient has strong teeth and healthy dental pulp.
 A dental professional would never recommend moving teeth if the roots are infected or weak.
 Luckily, endodontists can treat these problems before you visit an orthodontist.

 There you have it; these are the most popular types of dentists and when you should visit them.
-At Showtime Smiles, our orthodontist also practices pediatric dentistry, so you can save time by visiting one office for two services.
+At Showtime Smiles Orthodontics & Pediatric Dentistry, our orthodontist also practices pediatric dentistry, so you can save time by visiting one office for two services.
 Dr. Dan is an expert at diagnosing and treating children’s teeth, but he also has years of experience performing orthodontics.
 If your child needs another type of dental specialist, feel free to call our dental office in McKinney – we can give you more information and give you a list of other dental specialists.

-If you are considering visiting an orthodontist or getting braces, feel free to contact us!
+If you are considering visiting an orthodontist or getting braces, feel free to contact us through call or text!